Bette Davis: 1949–1960: Starting a freelance career

-On July 3, 1950, Davis's divorce from William Sherry was finalized, and on July 28, she married Gary Merrill, her fourth and final husband.
+On July 3, 1950, Davis's divorce from William Sherry was finalized.
+On July 28, she married Gary Merrill, her fourth and final husband.
 With Sherry's consent, Merrill adopted B.D., Davis's daughter with Sherry.
 In January 1951, Davis and Merrill adopted a five-day-old baby girl they named Margot Mosher Merrill (born January 6, 1951 - died May 5, 2022), after the character Margo Channing.

-Davis and Merrill lived with their three children – in 1952, they adopted a baby boy, Michael (born February 5, 1952) – on an estate on the coast of Cape Elizabeth, Maine.
-(Davis and Merrill also stayed at Homewood Inn in Yarmouth, Maine, for six months.)
-After semi-retirement in the mid-1950s, Davis again starred in several movies during her time in Maine, including The Virgin Queen (1955), in which she played Queen Elizabeth I.
+In 1952, they adopted a baby boy, Michael, born February 5, 1952.
+Davis and Merrill lived with their three children on an estate on the coast of Cape Elizabeth, Maine.
+Davis and Merrill also stayed at Homewood Inn in Yarmouth, Maine, for six months.
+After semi-retirement in the mid-1950s, Davis again starred in several movies during her time in Maine, including The Virgin Queen (1955), in which she again played Queen Elizabeth I.

 The family traveled to England, where Davis and Merrill starred in the murder-mystery film Another Man's Poison (1951).
 When it received lukewarm reviews and failed at the box office, Hollywood columnists wrote that Davis's comeback had petered out, and an Academy Award nomination for The Star (1952) did not halt her decline at the box office.
+In it, she played a character who many thought took to be a parody of Davis's rival Joan Crawford.

 In 1952, Davis appeared in the Broadway revue Two's Company, directed by Jules Dassin.
 She was uncomfortable working outside of her area of expertise; she never had been a musical performer, and her limited theater experience had been more than 20 years earlier.
-She was also severely ill, and was operated on for osteomyelitis of the jaw.
-Margot was diagnosed as severely brain-damaged due to an injury sustained during or shortly after her birth, and was placed in an institution around the age of 3.
+She was also severely ill and was operated on for osteomyelitis of the jaw.
+Margot was diagnosed as severely brain-damaged due to an injury sustained during or shortly after her birth.
+Though Davis tried to care for Margot, she eventually placed her daughter in an institution around the age of 3.
 Davis and Merrill began arguing frequently, and B.D. later recalled episodes of alcohol abuse and domestic violence.